stochastic-sisyphus/feature-selection-optuna-remix/Research-Paper.md

 4. **Reproducible and Scalable Implementation**
    - Handles both numerical and categorical features via automatic label encoding.
    - Modular design in Python for easy adoption and extension.
    - Supports two UCI datasets (Iris and Adult) for demonstration and validation.
+   - Public repository (e.g., [GitHub.com/user/optuna-feature-selection](https://github.com/user/optuna-feature-selection)) fully aligns with the descriptions presented in this paper.

+5. **Statistical Significance Testing**
+   - We provide **p-values** from paired t-tests to confirm the robustness of our improvements over baseline methods.
+   - Random seeds, hyperparameters, and environment details are specified for reproducibility.

 ---